rayokota/kafka-connect-jsonata/README.md

 "transforms.jsonata.expr": "$sift($, function($v, $k) {$k != 'keySchema' and $k != 'key'})"
 ```

-For more examples, see TBD.
+For more examples, see this blog TBD.

 ### Configuration Reference

 #### `expr`

 The JSONata expression to apply to the Kafka Connect record.

+#### `timeout.ms`

+The maximum amount of time to wait (in ms) for the JSONata transformation to complete.
+Default is 5000.

+#### `max.depth`

+The maximum number of recursive calls allowed for the JSONata transformation.
+Default is 1000.

 ## License